centorino/js_loading/README.md

 # JsLoading

-Easily add a loading animation to html page with only JavaScript.
+Easily add a loading animation to html page with only JavaScript(jQuery).

 ## Installation